lobbie/03_GettingAndCleaningData/README.md

 4. Run the R script **run_analysis.R**.
 5. The R script will generate **run_analysis.html** and **codebook.html**.
 Open them with your favorite browser to view the generated results.

 If you are using RStudio, you can view and run the R Notebooks interactively.
-Assuming you were using RStudio to set working directory and ran **run_analysis.R** previously, and within the same R session,
+Assuming you were using RStudio to set working directory and had ran **run_analysis.R** previously, and within the same R session,

 - Open **run_analysis.Rmd** and **codebook.Rmd**.
 - You can run these R Notebooks interactively by running individual or all code chunks.